TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 ```
 Application that allows learning and testing by completing 'quizzes',
  e.g. related to learning Java programming or any other topic.
-Currently, sample quizzes related to learning Java are available,
+Currently, there are sample quizzes available related to learning Java,
-the results are not recorded and there is no possibility or need to log in to the service.
+there is no possibility or need to log in to the service.
+Only the time of completing the test is recorded.

 #### Operation

 The application displays a list of available quizzes, clicking on the selected one starts the quiz
 (loads questions with answers).
 After selecting the answer,
-the quiz should be sent to the 'backend' to receive information about the result
+the quiz should be sent to the 'backend' to receive information about the result.
-(currently without details about which specific answers were incorrect).
+The result includes a rating (positive/negative), the number of correct answers and the duration time
+(counted from 'clicking' on the selected quiz in the 'backend' based on the generated 'session id').

+Along with the result, correct answers are also returned, thanks to which the 'frontend' implemented
+a change in the color scheme, after the test is completed, of correct/incorrect answers in the form
+(as well as entire questions depending on the answer rating).

 #### Technologies

 * The 'backend' part of the application was written in **Java** using the **Spring** framework;
 * The 'frontend' was created using the **Angular** framework (also using Bootstrap in view);
 * It uses the **MongoDB** non-relational database and the **Liquibase** tool for migration;
 * When writing tests, apart form Java and JUnit, the **Groovy** language and the **Spock** and **RestAssured** libraries were used;

 ![QuizMasterAppImage](quiz_master_01.jpg)

 #### Application Features

-* The concept of conducting various types of tests/quizzes using the 'backend' and database allows for:
+* The concept of conducting various types of tests/quizzes using the 'backend' and database allows&nbsp;for:
 	* ensuring high quality results, because the data sent with questions to the 'frontend' does not contain results
 	 and the possibilities of manipulating the test execution time are limited because the time is counted in the 'backend';
 	* adding quizzes and expanding them;